qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build a BSP image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-BSP image build has the software components for Qualcomm device support and software features applicable to Qualcomm SoCs.
-This build includes a reference distribution configuration for Qualcomm development kits.
+The BSP image build has software components for the Qualcomm device support and software features applicable to the Qualcomm SoCs.
+This build includes a reference distribution configuration for the Qualcomm development kits.
 The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.
 For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

-1. Download Qualcomm Yocto and the supporting layers with extras:
+1. Download Qualcomm Yocto and the supporting layers with extras.
+For the ``<manifest release tag>`` and ``<meta-qcom-extras release tag>`` information, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250617225208/>`__.

    .. container:: nohighlight